pablobordons/neural_network/README.md

 # neural_network
-This repository contains a neural network implemented using jupiter and nummpy
+This repository contains a neural network implemented using jupiter and numpy